data2health/leaf-edw/README.md

 Documentation may be natively in GitHub using the wiki or .md files in the appropriate folder, or in Google Drive.
 [Documentating projects in Github](https://guides.github.com/features/wikis/)

-[The project Google drive folder](https://drive.google.com/drive/u/0/folders/1vLp-H32KTNobiZF2cK82At90S6dVJNUf) is accessible to onboarded participants.
+[The project Google drive folder](https://drive.google.com/drive/u/0/folders/1vLp-H32KTNobiZF2cK82At90S6dVJNUf) is accessible to participants [have been onboarded](bit.ly/cd2h-onbaoarding form).

 ## Slack room
-leaf-edw
+[#leaf-edw](https://cd2h.slack.com/messages/CG92VLQFP) is accessible to participants that [have been onboarded](bit.ly/cd2h-onbaoarding form)